Hanging out my shingle

 I’m a qualified statistician and data scientist, with qualifications from a range of reputable universities.
 I have a deep understanding of, and experience in, statistics, probability, and causal inference.
 I can design experiments, analyse data, and draw valid conclusions.
 I’m trained in econometrics, ecology, geospatial data analysis, and epidemiology.

 I know how to communicate effectively between different disciplines—between scientists and the public as well as among scientists of various specializations.
 I’ve been a scientist in different fields myself.
+I have theory of mind about how different disciplines think, and I can translate between them.

 I can write.
-In fact, I write constantly; I’ve penned over a million words on this blog and various other places, not just academic journals.
+In fact, I write constantly; I’ve penned over a million words on this blog and more in various other places, not just academic journals.
 I can write for different audiences, from technical papers to popular articles.

 4 Constraints